tidy-MN/tidytuesdays/README.md

 - [Measles cases](https://github.com/rfordatascience/tidytuesday/blob/main/data/2025/2025-06-24/readme.md) ```tuesdata <- tidytuesdayR::tt_load(2025, week = 25)```
   - How are measles cases changing over time by country?
   - What is the breakdown of measles cases by country?
-  - How does the percentage of cases which are lab confirmed, epi linked, and clincal vary by country and/or month?
+  - How does the percentage of cases which are lab confirmed, epi-linked, and clincal vary by country and/or month?

 - [Sydney beaches water quality](https://github.com/rfordatascience/tidytuesday/blob/main/data/2025/2025-05-20/readme.md) ```tuesdata <- tidytuesdayR::tt_load(2025, week = 20)```
   - Which locations have the highest E-coli levels?